demisto/content/Packs/FireEyeHX/README.md

 ### CEF format logs
 In order to configure FireEye HX to send cef logs, refer to FireEye HX "Endpoint Security Server System Administration Guide".

-For further assistant, reach the tech support of FireEye HX.
+For further assistant, contact the tech support of FireEye HX.

 ## Collect Events from Vendor
 In order to use the collector, use the [Broker VM](#broker-vm) option.